20241216 DP TM25 Summit Website header image

 Panel 2: Funding the Public Space: How do Museums Blend Public and Private Funding?

-This discussion will delve into the complexities of museum funding and how museums can achieve financial stability amid challenges surrounding public funding for institutions.
-It will examine potential drawbacks of private funding, including concerns about artistic integrity, corporate influence, and ethical considerations.
-The panel will also discuss strategic approaches to integrating private funding in ways that enhance, rather than compromise, institutional values.
+This discussion delves into the complexities of museum funding and how museums can achieve financial stability amid challenges surrounding public funding for institutions.
+It examines potential drawbacks of private funding, including concerns about artistic integrity, corporate influence, and ethical considerations.
+The panel also discusses the strategic approaches to integrating private funding in ways that enhance, rather than compromise, institutional values.

 Sergio Servellon